Enceladus: Proposed mission concepts

 In 2022, the Planetary Science Decadal Survey by the National Academy of Sciences recommended that NASA prioritize its newest probe concept, the Enceladus Orbilander, as a Flagship-class mission, alongside its newest concepts for a Mars sample-return mission and the Uranus Orbiter and Probe.
-The Enceladus Orbilander would be launched on a similarly affordable rocket, but would cost about $5 billion, and be designed to endure eighteen months in orbit inspecting Enceladus' plumes before landing and spending two Earth years conducting surface astrobiology research.
+The Enceladus Orbilander would be launched on a similarly affordable rocket, but would cost about $5 billion, and be designed to endure eighteen months in orbit inspecting Enceladus's plumes before landing and spending two Earth years conducting surface astrobiology research.

+In 2024, ESA named a mission to Enceladus its top priority.
+Currently known as the L4 mission, it is an orbiter and lander proposed for launch in 2042, with arrival at Enceladus in 2053.